Prof. Dr.-Ing. Michael Dumbser

 W. Bertoldi, A. Siviglia, M. Toffolon, G. Zolezzi

 32 h, 4.0 CUF

 River morphodynamics is a true multi-scale and multi-physics problem, where the fluid flow in the river interacts with the river bed and suspended sediments composed of small to medium size grains of granular solid material.
-Additional complexity is introduced when considering the coupling with the biological component (mostly vegetation), which acts as an ecosystem engineer through direct and indirect feedbacks.
-This course presents advanced analytical and numerical models, as well as modern approaches of reduced complexity modelling for the description of eco-morphodynamic processes.
+Additional complexity is introduced when considering the coupling with the biological component (mostly vegetation), which acts as an ecosystem engineer through direct and indirect feedback.
+This course presents advanced analytical and numerical models, as well as modern approaches to reduced complexity modelling for the description of eco-morphodynamic processes.

 9) Numerical modelling of weather and climate

 54 h, 6.0 CUF